paraggoyal28/paraggoyal28/README.md

 ## 2026 Resolutions
 Becoming a T shaped developer

+**1. Identify and Anchor Your "Vertical" (Depth)**

+* The Goal: Master one domain (e.g., React, Go, Security, or Site Reliability) so deeply that you can solve the toughest problems and mentor others.
+(TODO: pick one area)
+* *Google's Tip*: Deep expertise builds authority and credibility within the organization.

+**2. Cultivate Your "Horizontal" (Breadth)**

+* The Goal: Understand the "why" behind requests and how different components (APIs, CI/CD, UX, or Infrastructure) work together.
+* *Google's Tip*: Breadth protects you from tunnel vision.
+It helps you choose the right layer to solve a problem—for example, knowing when to solve a performance issue via caching (infrastructure) rather than refactoring code (logic).

+**3. Master "Influence Without Authority"**

+* Google emphasizes that senior T-shaped engineers must lead initiatives even when they aren't the manager.
+* The Goal: Use your broad knowledge to bridge gaps between teams (e.g., explaining technical trade-offs to Product Managers or UX designers).
+* *Google's Tip*: The fastest way to earn influence is through empathy for other roles' goals and using data/prototypes to back up your suggestions.

+**4. Practice "Strategic Communication"**

+* A key point in the Google guide is the shift from what you are building to how it aligns with the business.
+* Manage Up: Proactively share blockers and link your daily tasks to team-level priorities.
+* *Ask Better Questions*: Instead of just taking a ticket, ask questions to uncover the "why" and explore technical trade-offs early.

+**5. Manage Your Focus**

+* *The Goal*: Avoid the trap of "17 open browser tabs."
+Use your T-shaped knowledge to filter out noise and focus on high-impact architectural challenges.

 ### Learning
 - Expanding knowledge for java intermediate to advanced concepts
 ### Project